Alvin Hellerstein: U.S. military detainees

 On December 20, 2004, Hellerstein said he would deny a government request to delay a review of whether certain Central Intelligence Agency internal files related to Iraq should be made public.
 On June 3, 2005, Hellerstein ordered the government to release four videos from Abu Ghraib prison and dozens of photographs from the same collection as photos that touched off the Iraqi prisoner abuse scandal a year prior.
 Hellerstein said the 144 pictures and videos could be turned over in redacted form to protect the victims' identities.
 The judge ordered the release after he viewed eight of the photos.
 They were given to the Army by a military policeman assigned to Abu Ghraib.
 On September 29, 2005, in ACLU v.
 Department of Defense, Hellerstein ordered the release of 87 more photographs and videotapes.
 In January and September 2017, Hellerstein ordered the release of additional government documents, including those referred to in the Senate torture report.

+Criminal case of Donald Trump

+After President Donald Trump was indicted on state criminal charges by the Manhattan District Attorney's Office, Trump removed his criminal case to federal court, where it was assigned to Judge Hellerstein.
+Judge Hellerstein remanded the criminal case back to state court.
+After Trump was convicted in state court, he again removed the case to federal court before Judge Hellerstein, and Hellerstein again remanded the case back to state court.
+Trump appealed, and the U.S. Court of Appeals for the Second Circuit assigned the case to Judge Hellerstein to consider whether Trump's conviction should be removed to federal court due to the law of presidential immunity.

+In August 2026, Hellerstein again rejected Donald Trump's effort to move his New York criminal conviction from state to federal court.